A closed-form filter for binary time series: The unified skew-normal distribution

-with $\bU_0 \sim \mbox{N}_p({\bf 0},\bar{\bOmega}- \bDelta\bGamma^{-1}\bDelta^{\intercal})$ and $\bU_1$ from a $\mbox{N}_h({\bf 0},\bGamma)$ truncated below $-\bgamma$.
-As we will clarify in Section \ref{sec.4}, this result can facilitate efficient Monte Carlo inference on complex functionals of filtering, predictive and smoothing distributions in model \eqref{eq1}--\eqref{eq2}, based on sampling from the corresponding \textsc{sun} variable.
-Indeed, although key moments can be explicitly derived via direct differentiation of the \textsc{sun} moment generating function \citep{arellano_2006,gupta_2013}, such a strategy requires tedious calculations in the unified skew-normal framework, when the focus is on complex functionals.
-Moreover, recalling \citet{azzalini_2010} and \citet{gupta_2013}, the first and second order moments further require the evaluation of $h$-variate Gaussian cumulative distribution functions $\Phi_h(\cdot)$, thus affecting computational tractability in large $h$ settings \citep{botev_2017}.
+with $\bU_0 \sim \mbox{N}_q({\bf 0}{,}\bar{\bOmega}- \bDelta\bGamma^{-1}\bDelta^{\intercal})$ and $\bU_1$ from a $\mbox{N}_h({\bf 0}{,}\bGamma)$ truncated below $-\bgamma$.
+As clarified in Sect.~\ref{sec.4}, this result can facilitate efficient Monte Carlo inference on complex functionals of \textsc{sun} filtering, predictive and smoothing distributions under model \eqref{eq1}--\eqref{eq2}, leveraging independent and identically distributed samples from such variables.
+Indeed, although key moments can be explicitly derived via the differentiation of the \textsc{sun} moment generating function \citep{gupta_2013,arellano_2006}, such a strategy requires tedious calculations when the focus is on complex functionals.
+Moreover, recalling \citet{azzalini_2010} and \citet{gupta_2013}, the first and second order moments further require the evaluation of $h$-variate Gaussian cumulative distribution functions $\Phi_h(\cdot)$, thus affecting computational tractability in large $h$ settings \citep[e.g.,][]{botev_2017}.
 In these situations, Monte Carlo integration provides an effective solution, especially when independent samples can be generated efficiently.
-Therefore, we mostly focus on improved Monte Carlo inference in model \eqref{eq1}--\eqref{eq2} exploiting the \textsc{sun} properties, and refer to \citet{azzalini_2010} and \citet{gupta_2013} for a closed-form expression of the expectation, variance and cumulative distribution function of \textsc{sun} variables.
-As clarified in Section \ref{sec.3}, $h$ increases linearly with time $t$ in the \textsc{sun} filtering and predictive distributions.
+Therefore, we mostly focus on improved Monte Carlo inference under model \eqref{eq1}--\eqref{eq2} exploiting the \textsc{sun} properties, and refer to \citet{azzalini_2010} and \citet{gupta_2013} for a closed-form expression of the expectation, variance and cumulative distribution function of \textsc{sun} variables.

-Before concluding our overview, we shall emphasize that unified skew-normal random variables are also closed under marginalization, linear combinations and conditioning \citep{azzalini_2013}.
-These properties facilitate the derivation of the \textsc{sun} filtering, predictive and smoothing distributions in model \eqref{eq1}--\eqref{eq2}.
+Before concluding this general overview, we emphasize that \textsc{sun} variables are also closed under marginalization, linear combinations and conditioning \citep{azzalini_2013}.
+These properties facilitate the derivation of the \textsc{sun} filtering, predictive and smoothing distributions under model \eqref{eq1}--\eqref{eq2}.

-\section{Filtering, Prediction and Smoothing}
+\section{Filtering, prediction and smoothing}